apache/flink/docs/ops/security-ssl.md

 The rationale behind delegating authentication to a proxy is that such proxies offer many more authentication options than the Flink project could reasonably implement itself, and thus offer better integration into existing infrastructures.

-#### Queryable State

-Connections to the queryable state endpoints is currently not authenticated or encrypted.

 ## Configuring SSL

 SSL can be enabled separately for *internal* and *external* connectivity: